-People often think if they are not foodies or oenophiles or if they are on a family vacation, there’s nothing of interest in Wine Country.
+People often think if they are not foodies or oenophiles or if they are on a family vacation, there’s nothing of interest for them in Wine Country.
 Au contraire!
-The list of things to do is certainly not limited to Napa Valley tourist attractions, but there are some fine offerings to mix in with the winery, bike or hot air balloon tours, all the great meals and whatever else you have planned for your Wine Country vacation.
+There are many interesting things to see and to mix in with your winery, bike and/or hot air balloon tours.

 Peruse the list of Napa Valley tourist attractions below — set out from charming Calistoga in the north to stylish Napa in the south — and see if there is something you might want to add to your travel itinerary.
 (If you need help orienting yourself, this California Wine Country map may be useful.)

 Old Faithful Geyser of California, Calistoga – One of the three world-famous “faithful” geysers (the other two are in Wyoming and New Zealand), this natural wonder erupts about every half hour and sends boiling-hot water (350 degrees Fahrenheit) from 60 to 100 feet into the air.
 In addition to the geyser, there are goats and llamas on the property, an exhibit about geyser eruptions and earthquake predictions, plus benches and tables where you can rest or enjoy a picnic. (oldfaithfulgeyser.com)